wearewarhol/config-file/README.md

 };
 ```

-Not that the JSON schema requires the number in `expires` to be an integer and
+Note that the JSON schema requires the number in `expires` to be an integer and
 that it also requires either `url` or `domain` to be defined, even though both
 are optional properties on the resulting output type.